akeneo/pim-api-docs/content/guides/erp-connection/step3-understand-akeneo-pim.md

 ## Documentation

-First of all, we advise you to take a look at our [Helpcenter](https://help.akeneo.com/pim/index.html) where you'll find a lot of documentation about all our features and how to use it.
+First of all, for the documentation part, we advise you to take a look at our [Helpcenter](https://help.akeneo.com/pim/index.html) where you'll find a lot of documentation about all our features and how to use it.

 Then, if you feel like it wasn't enough, we designed a comprehensive training program to share everything we know about Akeneo PIM.
 As you can see, we got you covered as well with our [training sessions](https://www.akeneo.com/training/).
 Don't hesitate to register!